 Seven Point Cannabis carries a long list of CBD-infused products to relieve symptoms of pain, anxiety, and other conditions that can be relieved with its beneficial effects.
 Whether it is for recreational or medicinal use, our CBD products carry varying levels of CBD that will suit any preference or purpose.
 From our line of high CBD oils to CBD capsules and CBD creams, you’ll find our products calming, relaxing, and suited for any kind of loose activity.

 Consider our CBD offerings as our way of raising positive awareness about the medicinal benefits of CBD.
-To learn more about CBD and what it can do for you, visit one of our locations in Toronto, Brantford, or Sault Ste.
-Marie where one of our budtenders would be happy to assist you.
+To learn more about CBD and what it can do for you, visit our dispensary in Toronto where one of our budtenders would be happy to assist you.
 Don’t hesitate to contact us, in case you have any questions about CBD and its effects.